What does the Bible say about the Antichrist?

 The Antichrist as an abstract concept of poetry

-Even without siding with a particular interpretation of the end times, there are a few things we can say for certain.
+Even without following a particular interpretation of the end times, there are a few things we can say for certain.
 First, the word “antichrist” is only mentioned explicitly in John’s epistles, and is described in more general terms, i.e., as a type of person who simply opposes Christ.
-There is not a specific single figure with the title “The Antichrist” in the entire Bible.
+There is not a specific single figure with the title “The Antichrist” in the Bible.
 St. John talks about antichrists in the plural, more as a type of person rather than one specific person.

 However, many depictions in the Biblical canon do discuss a singular figure who is wicked, powerful, and opposes Christ specifically.
 These figures fit John’s description of an antichrist, and the early Christians made this association.
-They thought that of all these different descriptions in the Bible were describing the same event that would take place at some future point in history.
+They thought that all these different descriptions in the Bible were describing the same event that would take place at some future point in history.

 What about this mysterious end of history?
 For now, it’s difficult to say.
-Though Christians have been discussing how and when Christ will return for thousands of years, the matter remains disputed and Christians do not have a consensus about it.
-But this should not be that surprising, for Christ himself says, “but of that day and hour no one knows, not even the angels of heaven, but My Father only” (Matthew 24:36, NKJV).
+Though Christians have been discussing how and when Christ will return for thousands of years, the matter remains disputed, and Christians do not have a consensus about it.
+But this should not be surprising, for Christ himself says, “but of that day and hour no one knows, not even the angels of heaven, but My Father only” (Matthew 24:36, NKJV).

 Future reading